Summer Intersession 2022

 In Spanish, Costa Rica means “rich coast,” but visitors to this Central American country experience much more than just stunning shorelines.
 With more than 25% of the country protected by the national park system, Costa Rica’s lush tropical forests are home to 5% of the world’s biodiversity—more than 400 types of birds can be found in the famous Monteverde Cloud Forest alone.
 Costa Ricans have a strong commitment to protecting local ecosystems and to creating a green society.
 The capital, San José, is also home to the Inter-American Court of Human Rights and the United Nations University of Peace.
 As a hub for environmental research, sustainable innovation, and advancement in human rights, Costa Rica is the ideal destination for exploring social and environmental business practices.

 This Summer Study Abroad Program is a 10-day program.
 The first 7 days of the program will be spent traveling the Central Valley and Caribbean side of Costa Rica.
 Through a series of lectures and business visits, students will become familiar with the role of socially, culturally, environmentally, and economically sustainable business practices particularly within emerging markets.
-Possible visits include Finca Bella Coffee Farm, Monteverde Cosmestics, VMware, and Tico Fruit.
-The remaining part of the program will be spent at the Barcelo Langosta Resort, an all-inclusive resort on the Pacific Coast.
+Possible visits include Finca Bella Coffee Farm, Monteverde Cosmetics, VMware, and Tico Fruit.
+The remaining part of the program will be spent at the Tamarindo Diria, a beach resort on the Pacific Coast.

 Department of Management